ardakarayel/Arda_Karayel/README.md

 # Project Overview

 This project aims to analyze the relationship between a country’s education level, environmental quality, and its happiness index.
-The goal is to determine whether higher education levels and better environmental conditions contribute to greater happiness.
-Using data science techniques, we investigate whether investment in education and improvements in environmental factors—such as forest coverage and air pollution—correlate with increased life satisfaction.
-By comparing education-related metrics (literacy rate, tertiary education enrollment) and environmental indicators (forest area, air pollution) with happiness scores, the study seeks to uncover patterns and key influencing factors.
+The objective is to determine whether factors such as higher education and improved environmental conditions are associated with greater national well-being.

+Using data science techniques, the study explores how tertiary education enrollment, air pollution, forest area, coastline-to-area ratio, and arable land percentage relate to happiness scores across countries.

+By comparing these indicators with annual happiness data, the project seeks to uncover consistent patterns and key drivers of life satisfaction, providing insights into how educational and environmental investments may contribute to societal happiness.

 # Motivation

 Investigate the relationship between education, environmental quality, and happiness.

-Explore whether countries with higher tertiary education enrollment and cleaner environments report higher happiness scores.
+Explore whether countries with higher tertiary education enrollment, better environmental indicators (forest area, air quality), and geographical advantages (coastline ratio, arable land) report higher happiness scores.

-Compare the influence of educational variables (literacy rate, tertiary enrollment) and environmental factors (forest area, air pollution) on happiness.

-Apply statistical and machine learning methods to identify patterns and correlations among education, environment, and well-being.
+Apply statistical and machine learning methods to identify key patterns and correlations among these factors and overall well-being.

 # Objectives

-Investigate the Relationship Between Education and Happiness
+Investigate the Relationship Between Education, Environment, and Happiness

-Explore whether countries with higher education levels report higher happiness scores.
+Explore whether countries with higher education levels and better environmental conditions report higher happiness scores.

 Identify Key Contributing Factors

-Compare the impact of education with other factors such as GDP per capita, social support, and life expectancy.
+Compare the influence of education (tertiary enrollment) and environmental indicators (forest area, air pollution, coastline ratio, arable land) on happiness.

 Utilize Data Science Techniques

-Apply statistical methods and visualization techniques to identify correlations between education and happiness.
+Apply statistical analysis and machine learning methods to uncover patterns and correlations among these variables and happiness scores.

 # Datasets